 Individuals traveling alone or as a group will be assigned to shared (separate male and female) rooms of up to four (4) people per room.
 There are a limited number of couples rooms, however these often sell out very early, so be sure to register as soon as possible.
 Where individuals or couples are traveling as a group but registering separately, please let us know and we will try to assign you to the same room(s) where possible.
 Numerous private rooms are available off-site where we have pre-booked a block of rooms for OzSky guests.

 During the much smaller OzSky "Alumni" Star Safaris in September/October, private and twin-share rooms are often made available, depending on final numbers.

 All on-site rooms include private bathroom, linen and towels, TV and a kitchenette with cooking facilities and utensils.
 Amenities on site include a salt water pool, guest laundry, parking at your door, gas-fired BBQs and limited wifi internet.

 The entire motel is at our disposal for the full week and full dark-out provisions will be strictly implemented each night to promote a full no-light policy.

-For those observers registering after all on-site rooms have been allocated, we have secured a block of rooms at one of the nicer hotels in town, less than 10 minutes drive from the observing site, which we will automatically assign you to, or we will happily provide you with details of alternative accommodations in town.
+For those observers registering after all on-site rooms have been allocated, we strongly recmmend booking your off-site accommodation as soon as possible as they have been known to fill to capacity sometimes several months in advance.
+Most of the off-site options are less than 10 minutes drive from the observing site, and we can provide you with a list of alternative accommodations in town.
 You can also ask to be wait-listed for a place in one of the on-site rooms if one becomes available.

-Please note that all housing choices are convenient to the observing site and an in-town location may be more suitable to the needs of those wanting the shops and other conveniences of an in-town location.
+Please note that all housing choices are convenient to the observing site and an in-town location may be more suitable to the needs of those wanting fast or reliable internet, nearby shops or other conveniences of an in-town location.

 462 Mulgowrie Road, Binda NSW 2583